bevyengine/rfcs/rfcs/43-many-worlds.md

 The ability to clone schedules should give us almost everything you might want to do with this.

+## Why is this design at the `bevy_app` level, not `bevy_ecs`?

+Fundamentally, we need to store schedules and worlds together, and have a way to execute logic on them in a sensible, controllable way.
+`bevy_ecs` has no such abstractions for this, in favor of allowing end users to roll their own wrapping data structures as desired.

+For the most part, this is trivial to replicate externally: `App` is still very simple, the hard part is in getting the design right.
+`AppCommands` are the only technically-challenging bit, but those are easy to replicate in a fixed fashion using an external control flow in the event that they are needed, or they can be stolen from `bevy_app` as needed.

 ## Prior art

 [#16](https://github.com/bevyengine/rfcs/pull/16) covers a related but mutually incompatible sub-world proposal.